MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-20-for-the-love-of-god-only-call-srand-once.md

 Right now the code is basically guaranteeing that the `srand(time(NULL));` call in `generatePlant()` will set the seed to the exact same value (the number of seconds since 1970) for every single plant, as those 3 loops will all likely happen within the same second.

-Note that while debugging your program, it is often desirable to get the same random number sequence every time you restart your program.
+Note that for debugging it is often desirable to get the same random number sequence every time you restart your program.
 You can easily achieve this by letting the C preprocessor strip the `srand(time(NULL));` out when the program is compiled with `-D NO_SRAND`:
 ```c
 int main() {
 #ifndef NO_SRAND